JoeBarta/Advanced-React/personal_notes.md

 4. __Header.js__ - accessing theming props
 5. __Header.js__ - nprogress + __Meta.js__
 6. ___document.js__ - flashing css, styles not applied on mount
+7. GraphQL
+  - agnostic to language
+  - We'll be using Apollo for the FE & Prisma + Yoga(outaded until v2) for BE
+8 - __createServer.js__ - querying DB via resolvers + context
+9 -